 In part as a reflection of these trends, new social media such as YouTube, Line, Twitter and Facebook, along with the news channels based on them, have gained a considerable following.
 This also holds true for new online publications such as BuzzFeed Japan and Huffington Post.
-However, their impact on the overall quality of information is unclear.
+However, while their impact on the overall quality of information is unclear, they do seem to be contributing to the emergence of so-called partisan media in Japan.